brainbrian/brainbrian-next/content/projects/2014-10-01-gnu/index.md

         'technical lead',
         'wordpress',
     ]
+excerpt: 'I led the team that rebuilt the GNU Snowboards website for the 2014-2015 season, introducing new features like product filtering and social mash-ups to improve user experience across all devices.
+Our efforts successfully reduced bounce rates, increased time on site, and boosted transactions.'
 ---

 The Mervin Mfg. web team rebuilt the GNU Snowboards website for the 2014-2015 season.
 The goal was not only to update the website to GNU’s latest visuals, but also to introduce a new responsive, easy-to-use website.